whatbugsyou/design_mode/README.md

 > combines the classes extend from the same super abstract class or implement
 > one same interface into a class ,and exposed methods for calling the origin
 > methods of them.

+## bridge
+> use a composition relationship replaces an inheritance relationship to reduce
+> the coupling between objects.